nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * `INDEX` refers to the index number shown in the displayed room list.
 * `odel` will be blocked if the room is occupied.
 Run `dealloc` to deallocate the room before attempting to delete the room.
   See [deallocate a resident](#deallocate-resident-from-room-dealloc) for more info.
-* `odel` will be blocked if the there are issues associated with the room.
+* `odel` will be blocked if there are issues associated with the room.
-  Run `idel` to delete all issues associated the room before attempting to delete the room.
+  Run `idel` to delete all issues associated with the room before attempting to delete the room.
   See [delete an issue](#delete-an-issue--idel) for more info.

 Parameters: